Oxford Flood Alleviation Scheme - Updates and CPO Information

 The public inquiry began on Tuesday 14 November at 10am.

 It was held at The Kings Centre, Osney Mead, Oxford, OX2 0ES.
-The inquiry programme, copies of any proofs of evidence sent to or by the promoting authority and all public inquiry procedural information can be found on Helen Wilson's, the independent inquiry Programme Officer, website at https://www.hwa.uk.com/projects/oxford-flood-alleviation-scheme-cpo-inquiry/
+The inquiry programme can be found on Helen Wilson's, the independent inquiry Programme Officer, website at https://www.hwa.uk.com/projects/oxford-flood-alleviation-scheme-cpo-inquiry/.
+The CPO documents, such as any proofs of evidence sent to or by the promoting authority and all public inquiry procedural information are listed in this document, please email us at oxfordscheme@environment-agency.gov.uk if you require any of the documents.

 A virtual pre-inquiry meeting was held by the Inspector on Thursday 21 September 2023 at 10.00am.
 This meeting was an opportunity to consider how the public inquiry will be run, to ensure it is conducted as efficiently as possible.